Extraction (2015 film)

 Extraction is a 2015 American action thriller film directed by Steven C. Miller and written by Umair Aleem.
 The film stars Kellan Lutz, Bruce Willis, Gina Carano, D. B. Sweeney, Dan Bilzerian and Steve Coulter.
-The film was released on December 18, 2015, in a limited release, and through video on demand by Lionsgate Premiere.
+It was released on December 18, 2015, in a limited release, and through video on demand by Lionsgate Premiere.
 The film received a brief resurgence in 2020 due to another film of the same name becoming popular.

 Plot

 In 2005, undercover CIA operative Leonard Turner is held captive and interrogated by a group of unidentified Russian arms dealers.
 His interrogators have been aware of Leonard's true identity and demand a full written list of individuals and businesses affiliated with the CIA in exchange for the safety of his wife and son.
 Leonard breaks from captivity and kills his interrogators, phoning his colleague Ken Robertson to get his family to safety.
 Leonard's wife, Kate, was fatally shot by the interrogator's affiliates, while his teenage son, Harry, hesitates on shooting the home invaders before being rescued by Robertson.

 In 2015, an adult Harry joins the CIA's Prague branch under Robertson's wing much to Leonard's disapproval.
 While working as an analyst, Harry undergoes numerous field agent training sessions only to be rejected repeatedly by Leonard behind the scenes.

 Meanwhile, Leonard is given an undercover assignment to recover an item called the Condor, a mobile computer capable of hacking the entire global telecommunications infrastructure that can only be deactivated with a physical key.
 While Leonard attempts to recover the device in Newark, New Jersey, he is ambushed and captured by arms dealer Drake Chivu.

 C.I.A.
 Director Theodore Sitterson is brought up to speed on the recent development and assigns field agent Victoria Phair to recover the Condor while keeping Harry out of the investigation.
 Incensed, Harry breaks free from his security escort, led by Higgins, and flies to Newark in order to investigate Drake's associates.

 Harry's first visit is to a biker bar known for its business association with Drake.
 After instigating a fight and being beaten by the patrons, Harry is rescued by Victoria.
 They interrogate the patrons and learn that Drake's brother is the lead mechanic at a local garage.
 It becomes clear that Harry and Victoria previously parted from a romantic relationship on bad terms during their training.
 Harry only agrees to return after helping her recover the Condor and after rescuing Leonard.
 After interrogating Drake's brother, Harry and Victoria learn that Drake is holding a party in a local nightclub.
 Enlisting Victoria's roommate, Kris, Harry and Victoria enter the nightclub.
 Meanwhile, Sitterson reviews Leonard's video-recorded ransom and prepares an assassin for deployment in suspicion of Harry having committed treason, much to Robertson's dismay.
 The assassin ambushes Harry in the nightclub's restroom while Drake captures Victoria.